|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 In this section, we will discuss treating phobic conditions.
 As you know, attempts to treat phobic conditions tend to reflect established methodologies of various health care specialties more than they have addressed the complexity of phobias.
 I find that the basis for treating phobic conditions in a therapeutic setting often involves providing clients with tools which they can use in everyday life to cope with phobias.

-Therefore, this section will briefly outline Claire Weekes’s Self Care Approach, which uses CBT.
-Weekes’s Self Care Approach is comprised of four concepts for coping with phobic conditions.
-Weekes’s four concepts are face, accept, float, and let time pass.
-As you listen to this section, consider your approach to helping clients cope with phobic conditions.
+Therefore, this section will briefly outline Claire Weekes’ Self- Care Approach, which uses CBT.
+Weekes’ Self-Care Approach is comprised of four concepts for coping with phobic conditions.
+Weekes’ four concepts are face, accept, float, and let time pass.
+As you read this section, consider your approach to helping clients cope with phobic conditions.
 How is your approach different?
 In what ways is your approach similar?

 "My treatment is based first on adequate explanation to the patient of sensitization and nervous symptoms, secondly on teaching the importance of the four concepts—facing, accepting, floating, letting time pass—and finally, on the full explanation of the obstacles met during all stages of recovery and warning of the probable occurrence of setbacks and their treatment.
 Working this way, many patients need little or no drug therapy.
 Recovery lies not in the abolition of nervous sensations and feelings (as so many patients believe), but in their reduction to normal intensity."

 The Four Cognitive Behavioral Therapy concepts in more detail are: